fwhdzh/FaultFuzz/README.md

 - FaultFuzz: Coverage Guided Fault Injection for Distributed Systems (Under Submission)

 ## New features
-We extend our previous work CrashFuzz in several aspects, and sup- port more features in FaultFuzz.
+We extend our previous work CrashFuzz in several aspects, and support more features in FaultFuzz.

-First, FaultFuzz can support more fault types, i.e., network dis connection and reconnection. and users can flexibly specify the concerned fault types.
+First, FaultFuzz can support more fault types, i.e., network disconnection and reconnection. and users can flexibly specify the concerned fault types.

-Second, FaultFuzz can support multiple work- loads to drive the test, which can facilitate fault scenario space exploration and bug discovery.
+Second, FaultFuzz can support multiple workloads to drive the test, which can facilitate fault scenario space exploration and bug discovery.

 Third, FaultFuzz can also support manual annotation of the target distributed system to indicate which application-level I/O points are interesting and should be tracked by FaultFuzz.
 In this way, FaultFuzz can be easily applied to a new distributed system.

-Finally, FaultFuzz can control more non-determinism among the collected events during system test- ing.
+Finally, FaultFuzz can control more non-determinism among the collected events during system testing.
 Therefore, we can more faithfully reproduce fault sequences during system testing.

 To get more detailed information about new features, please see our paper and the document [New features](/doc/NEWFEATURE.md).